 ActivityPub

-Manyfold instances should use the ActivityPub protocol to exchange user activity with other instances, and other ActivityPub services, such as Mastodon.
+Manyfold instances use the ActivityPub protocol to exchange user activity with other instances, and other ActivityPub services, such as Mastodon.

 NodeInfo